nimayshah123/EE224_Project/README.md

 2. Explore the VHDL files for the IITB-CPU design in the 'VHDL' directory.

 Navigate to the 'VHDL' directory in your local repository to view and understand the VHDL implementation.

-Review the testbench files in the 'Testbench' directory for simulation purposes.
+3.Review the testbench files in the 'Testbench' directory for simulation purposes.

-3. Navigate to the 'Testbench' directory to access and analyze the testbench files used for simulating and validating the functionality of the CPU design.
+Navigate to the 'Testbench' directory to access and analyze the testbench files used for simulating and validating the functionality of the CPU design.

-Refer to the project report ('Report.pdf') for comprehensive insights into the design and simulation results.
+4.Refer to the project report ('Report.pdf') for comprehensive insights into the design and simulation results.

-4. Open the 'Report.pdf' file to gain detailed insights into the design principles, architecture, and simulation results of the IITB-CPU project.
+Open the 'Report.pdf' file to gain detailed insights into the design principles, architecture, and simulation results of the IITB-CPU project.